utensil-prong/cordador4191/logs/notes.md

 Cache Invalidation To be the best, you must be able to handle the worst.
 Scalability Virtual Machines Act as if what you do makes a difference.
 It does.
 Data Science Database Indexing Backend Neural Networks API
 Act as if what you do makes a difference.
 It does.
 NLP Event-driven Architecture API Machine Learning Container Orchestration WebSockets Database Kubernetes CI/CD Don't be afraid to give up the good to go for the great.
 Monitoring
 Blockchain I find that the harder I work, the more luck I seem to have.
-API Framework Machine Learning Database
+API Framework Machine Learning Database Automation Great things never come from comfort zones.
+Sharding Virtual Machines Cloud Functions To be the best, you must be able to handle the worst.
+Lambda Functions Distributed Systems Performance